stuntrally/stuntrally3/docs/Features.md

   - 📊 stats like: rating, difficulty, length, width, jumps, loops, pipes, obstacles and much more
   - Driveability % estimate for vehicle on track (low means unfit)
 - ⏲️ Several gauge types (for engine rpm and vehicle speed)
+- Fps bar (F11) with many modes and info for GPU performance

 ## Graphics

 - 8 Graphics presets for quick change to match hardware performance
 - Many graphics options to tweak each feature individually
+- Effects: SSAO (ambient occlusion), lens flare, 🌄sunbeams
+- Reflections and fresnel (for Vehicles, water etc)
+- Refraction for 🌊water
 - PBS materials with normalmaps, roughness and fresnel
-- Terrain triplanar mapping
+- ⛰️Terrain triplanar mapping
-- Reflections and fresnel (for Vehicles, water etc)
-- Refraction for water

 ------------------------------------------------------------------------------